NHS-Transformation-Unit/AIDF/README.md

 ### `src`

 All code is stored in `src`.
-This is subdivided into three modules:
+This is subdivided into four modules:

 1. `config`: Files for configuring the output such as the `theme.css` for the html output.
 2. `geospatial`: Files for the creation of the geospatial html tool.
-3. `processing`: Files for extracting data from SBFC files for the creation of the geospatial tool.
+3. `processing (archived)`: Files for extracting data from SBFC files for the creation of the geospatial tool.
+These scripts remain from an older iteration of the model and are currently archived.
 4. `requirements`: Requirements file for building the output html such as the `packages.R` script.

 ## Contributors